-14.1 DN Module: Citizenship/Country of Birth Coding
+14.1 DN Module: Citizenship/Country of Birth Coding and Education in Portugal

 Citizenship (dn008c) and country of birth (dn005c) are coded according to ISO 3166-1 (numeric-3; http://unstats.un.org/unsd/methods/m49/m49alpha.htm).
 The same applies for the country of birth of the respondent's mother (dn504c) and father (dn505c) that were included in wave 5.
 The introduction of the latter variables enables the identification of second-generation migrants.